-In an effort to expand public input to the Annual Action Plan process, this year, the Office of Community Development created an online Community Needs Assessment Survey, which was placed on the front page of the Town of Cheektowaga website.
-Residents were notified of survey availability on Town social media pages, as well as at the first public hearing.
-As a result, 41 residents completed the survey.
-The results and comments were shared with the Town Board and will be used in determining what projects to fund and at what levels.
-In addition, this year we sent letters to residents in the neighborhood affected by the propsed capital project encouraging them to attend the public hearing and ask any questions they might have about the project.
+In an effort to expand public input to the Annual Action Plan process, the Office of Community Development expanded its window in which residents can complete our online Community Needs Assessment Survey, which was located on the front page of the Town of Cheektowaga website and advertised at monthly Town Board meetings and on Town social media sites.
+As a result, 63 residents completed the survey, an increase from the prior year.
+The results and comments were shared with the Town Board and other department heads and will be used in determining what projects to fund and at what levels.